Blaizzy/mlx-embeddings/docs/Manpage.md

 The command will fail if the previous major or minor release was made less than one month ago.

-Requires write access to the Homebrew/brew repository.
+*Note:* Requires write access to the Homebrew/brew repository.

 * `--major`:
   Create a major release.